The Challenges Going Forward

 The next group of opponents are those that just do not like arbitrators.
 This group believes there should be an investment court with appeal procedures.
 It is an open question whether a multinational investment court will give us better decisions than arbitration panels.
 There is also a question of whether the Americans would buy into that concept, given the isolationist tendencies of the new administration.
 The Canadians seem to have bought into the concept.
 Courts have replaced arbitrators in the recently signed EU–Canada Trade Agreement (CETA).

-Much of the analysis in NAFTA cases centres on the rights of the investor, the definitions of legitimate expectations, and indirect expropriation.
+Much of the analysis in NAFTA cases centres on the rights of the investor, the definitions of legitimate expectations and indirect expropriation.
 But what about the state’s rights?
-The state must have a right to regulate; it certainly has responsibilities to regulate.
+The state must have a right to regulate; it certainly has responsibilities to do so.

 Few would object to states exercising this jurisdiction provided they act in good faith, and do not discriminate or expropriate private property without fair compensation.
 The NAFTA decisions in Methanex and Chemtura seem to support this proposition.